 - Take an Audience–Centric approach.
-Think about the person who is purchasing your product and refine your content so that it is relative to their needs .
-For example, there is a particular audience that seeks out a BYOB restaurant – frequent customers often have extensive wine cellars in their home and prefer to select wine from their own collection.
+Think about the person who is purchasing your product and refine your content so that it is relative to their needs.
+For example, there is a particular audience that seeks out a BYOB restaurant – frequent customers often have extensive wine cellars in their homes and prefer to select wine from their own collection.
 That’s a market niche.
+S

 - Establish the proper tone of voice.
 It’s important that the tone of voice used is consistent across all mediums.
-A hip and casual business would be fine using teen friendly acronyms on social media channels.
-However, a B2B likely wants to speak in a more professional tone since business owners are the key audience.
+A hip and casual business would be fine using teen-friendly acronyms on social media channels.
+However, B2B businesses likely want to speak in a more professional tone since business owners are the key audience.

 - Know the core value of the brand.
-If health and safety are in the forefront of a sports based business, be sure to communicate those values core values in blog and social media posts.
-In this instance, the services of a sports media relations firm could be ideal in helping to build a brand and generate a buzz about it online.
+If health and safety are at the forefront of a sports-based business, be sure to communicate those values core values in blogs and social media posts.

 - Consider blogging for exposure.
 Blogging is one of the best ways for business owners to spread the word by sharing knowledge as an authority in their field.